 An alliance of companies formed with the aim of ensuring responsible conduct in the electronics industry supply chain.

-Initiatives in the Gold and Silver Supply Chains
+Initiatives in the Gold, Silver, Platinum, and Palladium Supply Chains

-JX Metals Smelting Co., Ltd. as a producer of gold ingots, and JX NMM as a producer of silver ingots, have established and operate a management system for supply chain due diligence that calls for actions including the following to be taken.
+JX Metals Smelting Co., Ltd. as a producer of gold ingots, and JX NMM as a producer of silver, platinum, and palladium ingots, have established and operate a management system for supply chain due diligence that calls for actions including the following to be taken.

 - 1.Performing supply chain due diligence before purchasing mineral raw materials